Ida Rosenthal

 Ida Rosenthal (née Kaganovich; January 9, 1886 – March 29, 1973) was a Belarusian-born American dressmaker and businesswoman who co-founded Maidenform.
+Ida is considered to be the creator of the modern bra and her company Maidenform went on to become the most successful bra manufacturer in the world.

 Biography

 She was born to a Jewish family in Rakaŭ, near Minsk, then part of the Russian Empire. her father was a Hebrew scholar and her mother ran a small general store.